20 Most Frequently Asked Questions About Chalk Painting

 Designed to last years when treated with care.
 In fact, they get better with age!

-If you prefer a synthetic brush, BB Frösch specialty paint and wax brushes now come in a synthetic version.
+If you prefer a synthetic brush, our specialty paint and wax brushes now come in a synthetic version.
+Additionally, we have teamed up with Zibra® to offer an exclusive bundle that includes their three most popular brushes.
+You can find it here.

 10. How do I avoid bristles in my paint?

 New brushes should be conditioned before the first use to avoid bristles.
-It’s as simple as this: Wet your brush, then swirl it in BB Frösch Brush Conditioning Soap.
+It’s as simple as this: Wet your burns, then swirl it in BB Frösch Brush Conditioning Soap.

 Rinse the brush, pulling the lather out until the water runs clear.
 Beat the bristled end of the brush against the edge of a counter or sink to loosen wayward bristles.